-This course has been developed for workers within the disability sector, who may be required to support people who have been victims of crimes, to access the criminal justice system.
-It is also relevant for other community service workers who work with victims of crime, but who do not have specific experience working with people with cognitive disabilities.
+This course was developed for workers within the disability sector, who may be required to support people who have been victims of crimes, to access the criminal justice system.
+It was also relevant for other community service workers who work with victims of crime, but who do not have specific experience working with people with cognitive disabilities.

-This course is underpinned by the rights of people with disabilities to have access to justice and to be free from exploitation, violence and abuse.
+The course was underpinned by the rights of people with disabilities to have access to justice and to be free from exploitation, violence and abuse.

-It is designed to build workers knowledge regarding the increased risk of victimisation of people with cognitive disabilities, the barriers to accessing justice and the rights of victims.
-It will also provide workers with skills to respond to disclosures and knowledge about the support needs of clients at different stages during the criminal justice process.
+It was designed to build workers knowledge regarding the increased risk of victimisation of people with cognitive disabilities, the barriers to accessing justice and the rights of victims.
+It also provided workers with skills to respond to disclosures and knowledge about the support needs of clients at different stages during the criminal justice process.

-The course will be interactive and will use a range of activities, videos and case studies to assist in building knowledge and skills.
+The course was interactive and used a range of activities, videos and case studies to assist in building knowledge and skills.

-By the end of this workshop it is expected that participants will:
+By the end of this workshop participants were helped to:

 - Understand the prevalence of crime and barriers to accessing justice for victims with a cognitive disability

 - Understand best practice in responding to a disclosure from a victim